Momentum Versus Inertia

 What is Inertia?

 Inertia, at its core, is the tendency of an object to resist changes in its state of motion.
-This means that an object at rest will stay at rest, and an object in motion will stay in motion with the same velocity (speed and direction), unless acted upon by an external net force.
+Practically speaking, this means that an object at rest will stay at rest, and an object in motion will stay in motion with the same velocity (speed and direction), unless acted upon by an external net force.
 This is Newton's First Law of Motion, often referred to as the Law of Inertia.

 Measuring Inertia: Mass